jsiegenthaler/homebridge-eosstb/README.md

 ## Siri
-I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <youUPCTVboxname".
+I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourUPCTVboxname".
 However, I haven't been able to get Siri to change channels or change volume yet.

 ## Thanks to
 [homebridge-yamaha-avr](https://github.com/ACDR/homebridge-yamaha-avr)

 https://openbase.io/js/homebridge-denon-tv/documentation

 [NextRemoteJs](https://github.com/basst85/NextRemoteJs/)

-[ziggonext-python by Rudolf Offereins](https://pypi.org/project/ziggonext/#description) UPC for making such a useful TV platform
+[ziggonext-python by Rudolf Offereins](https://pypi.org/project/ziggonext/#description)

+UPC for making such a useful TV platform